 The costs of providing the Museum's programs and other activities have been presented in the statement of functional expenses.
-During the period from January 1 to June 30, 2015, such costs are accumulated into separate groupings as either direct or indirect.
+During the year, such costs are accumulated into separate groupings as either direct or indirect.
 Indirect or shared costs are allocated among program and support services by a method that best measures the relative degree of benefit.
 Allocations are based on management's estimate of the benefit derived from costs as they relate to each activity.
 Rent and depreciation are based on square footage.
 Other shared costs are based on employee salaries per department.